Marillyn Hewson: Recognition

 In 2010, 2011, 2012, and 2015 she was named by Fortune magazine as one of the "50 Most Powerful Women in Business".
-In the September 15, 2015 issue of Fortune, Hewson was ranked 4th.
+In the September 15, 2015, issue of Fortune, Hewson was ranked 4th.
 In 2018, Hewson was named the most powerful woman in the business world by Fortune.

 Hewson was named the 21st most powerful woman in the world by Forbes in 2014, and, in 2015, as the 20th most powerful woman in the world.
 In 2018, she was named the ninth most powerful woman in the world by Forbes.
 In 2019 she was listed as number 10.

 Hewson was inducted into the 2017 edition of the Wash100 for international market focus and F-35 leadership.

 In 2017, Hewson was listed at #35 on the Harvard Business Review "The Best-Performing CEOs in the World 2017" list.

 Hewson was named "CEO of the Year" for 2018 by Chief Executive magazine, and was a member of the selection committee for 2019.

 In 2018, Hewson was also awarded the Edison Achievement Award for her leadership and achievements in making a lasting contribution to the world of innovation.

 Hewson was named one of Time magazine's 100 Most Influential People of 2019.

 In 2019, Hewson received the Golden Plate Award of the American Academy of Achievement presented by General Joseph Ralston, USAF, former Supreme Allied Commander Europe.

+Hewson was honored with the Aviation Week & Space Technology 2021 Philip J. Klass Award for Lifetime Achievement.

+In 2025, Hewson was elected to the National Academy of Engineering.

 Personal

 Hewson is married to James R. Hewson and lives in McLean, Virginia, as of 2020.
+The couple met as students at the University of Alabama.
+They have two sons.